 LAND: 15.85 acres with about 450 feet of frontage measured along the shore of Ives Lake.

 IVES LAKE: 470 acres of surface water, with depths to 110 feet.
 The fish are primarily lake trout (native ) and Kamloops rainbow trout, which are stocked.
 There may be a few brown trout and there are some brook trout.
 There are also large numbers of two kinds of herring which are a great food source for the larger trout, and perch.

 Ives is a large natural lake, the beach is sand, fishing is great, and you`ll find the cabin warm and welcoming, but a significant portion of the value derives from Seven Pines` location within the guarded gates and surrounding 20 square miles of the exclusive and spectacular Huron Mountain Club.
-This is the only parcel that has sold on a major lake entirely within the Club since it was created in the 1880`s.
+This is the only parcel that has sold (or could be available) on a major lake entirely within the Club since it was created in the 1880`s.
 The HMC land is one of the premier parcels of recreational real estate in the north-central United States, and probably in the whole northeastern United States.
 As one visitor put it, “if this property were ever sold it would likely become our next national park.”
 It is frequently called the finest undeveloped tract of recreational land east of the Mississippi.